 Attention is no longer focused on one screen only.
 In parallel to watching TV, viewers use tablets or smartphones which can provide more information about the content watched, allow interaction with friends or with the TV programme itself through social networks.
 "Second screen" applications on these devices offer the prospect of "social TV" which delivers a more interactive experience for the consumer and also new revenue streams for the content provider.
 Many of today's devices not only facilitate consumption but give consumers an easy option to create their own content.

-A "A-Z" of useful terms is available here .
+An "A-Z" list of useful terms is available for reference.